UWMRO/TCS/README.md

 # Telescope Control System (TCS)

-This repository contains the assorted code for controlling telescope functsions at Manastash Ridge Observatory (MRO).
-It provides

-- Bifrost, the GUI, built in Python 2.7, for controlling the primary Ritchey-Chretien Telescope.
-This GUI is intended to allow control of the telescope as well as a new auto-guiding system being developed for MRO.
-The new TCC saw first use in Summer 2017.
-- TelescopePi, software for the Telescope-mounted Raspberry Pi that controls the filter wheel and (soon) various other telescope functions.
-- TelescopeServer, software that interprets commands from Bifrost and sends them to motor control board that communicates with the telescope hardware.

-More information, including installation instructions, is available under "Developer Manual" the Wiki tab.
+This repository contains the Telescope Control System (TCS) for Manastash Ridge Observatory (MRO), developed by the Astronomy Undergraduate Engineering Group (AUEG) at the University of Washington.
+The TCS allows the user to control the 0.8m Ritchey-Chretien Telescope and its associated systems.
+A user manual for the graphical user interface, Bifrost, and developer information are available in the repository's wiki.